AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/interactive-webinars/interactive-webinars-overview.md

 The Interactive Webinars feature is our built-in webinar platform inside Marketo Engage.
 No additional tools or integrations required.

+>[!IMPORTANT]
+>
+>Interactive Webinars powered by Adobe Connect is a feature with a built-in integration to Adobe Connect.
+Your use of Interactive Webinars will be subject to additional terms and conditions.
+Please review your contract or contact Adobe to inquire about the additional terms and conditions.

 ## What is Interactive Webinars? {#what-is-interactive-webinars}

 Interactive Webinars augment the existing Events and Webinars experience by providing a native and seamless experience for you to create, manage, and deliver events within Marketo Engage.
 When you [create an Interactive Webinar](/help/marketo/product-docs/demand-generation/events/interactive-webinars/create-an-interactive-webinar.md){target="_blank"}, multiple prebuilt meeting templates are available to choose from, all of which are customizable (you can also create and use custom templates).
 Attendees can share computer screens/files, chat with one another, broadcast audio and video, and participate in interactive online activities.